IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 - Both source and target PVCs (in a source PVC to snapshot to target PVC scenario) must have the same space efficiency set within their storage classes.
 If the space efficiency is set differently, the target PVC creation fails.
 - A snapshot that uses the Snapshot function cannot be created with space efficiency set.
 If the VolumeSnapshotClass has the `SpaceEfficiency` parameter set along with the snapshot flag (`virt_snap_func`) enabled, the snapshot creation fails.
 - In very rare cases, there can be leftover or undeleted volumes.
-- A snapshot that uses the Snapshot function must be created within the same PVC or child pool as the original PVC.
+- A snapshot that uses the Snapshot function must be created within the same pool or child pool as the original PVC.
 - Snapshots do not have unique identifiers (UIDs).
 As a result, if a snapshot with Snapshot function is deleted another snapshot can get the same ID number.
 - Any object that is linked in any way (for example, a clone or a snapshot) must have the same definition of snapshot support.
 For example, a clone cannot be created with `virt_snap_func` disabled (indicating FlashCopy mapping is enabled) from a PVC with an existing Snapshot function connection.